 As a triathlete myself, I truly enjoyed the research for this article.
 I watched many of those performances, and I am really curious to know who will beat those next.
 It is fascinating to me that one of the records is still holding after more than 10 years!

-Please note that there are currently no official world records in triathlon, so I will use the terms “fastest time” or simply “record”.
+Please note that there are currently no official world records in triathlon.
+So, as I did for the Half Ironman records (link to my article), I will use the terms “fastest time” or simply “record”.

 FASTEST IRONMAN TIME – MEN

 |3.||7:39:25||Matt Hanson||2018||IM Texas|

 The end of 2021 was really exciting for long-distance triathlons.
 Within 2 weeks, the two short-course Norwegian stars Gustav Iden and Kristian Blummenfelt (who is “only” the Olympic gold medalist), were expected to make their triathlon debut on the Ironman distance.
 To say the least, they didn’t disappoint us: